popzxc/solx_demo/README.md

 - Run `forge build` before running tests, and run `forge clean` after running tests.
 Re-compilation of already built contracts may not work as expected.
 - `stack too deep` and `bytecode size is too big` errors may be very frequent; the work on optimizations required to prevent that is ongoing.
 - Only `forge build` & `forge test` were checked; `forge script` and other options may not work or work incorrectly.
+- Legacy codegen is more stable for now, `via_ir` does not work with `solmate` project.

 ## Project structure